Autism and LGBTQ people: Sexual orientation of autistic people

+A gay pride flag design with a neurodivergent infinity symbol inset.

 Autistic people are less likely to identify as heterosexual than their non-autistic counterparts.
-Some attempt to explain this as part of an association between autism, prenatal hormones, and sexual orientation.
+Some researchers attempt to explain this as part of an association between autism, prenatal hormones, and sexual orientation.
 That is not the only proposed explanation, however.
 While there is a broad consensus that autistic people are more likely to have an LGBTQ identity, there is great variation in estimates of the size of these effects, and most research suggests that the majority of autistic people are heterosexual.
 Studies on sexual orientation and autism suggest that more autistic people have homosexual and bisexual feelings compared to the general population.
 Studies have indicated a higher incidence of asexuality among autistic people, though a 2019 review article stated that this "should be interpreted with caution, bearing in mind the difficulty of establishing social relations in persons with [autism spectrum disorder]".
 Similarly, a survey of asexual individuals found that about 7% to 8% of respondents had acquired an autism diagnosis, approximately 4 times larger than the American population estimate.

 The decreased incidence of heterosexuality in the autistic population is present when measuring for self-reported sexual orientations, behaviors, and interests alike.

 Gender differences in sexual orientation

 Some studies have indicated that autistic women have lower rates of heterosexual orientation than autistic men do.
 This was also corroborated by an online survey conducted by the University of Cambridge and published in Autism Research.
-That survey suggested that autistic women had a wider range of sexual identification than both non-autistic women and autistic men.
+The survey suggested that autistic women had a wider range of sexual identification than both non-autistic women and autistic men.
 Younger respondents had a higher likelihood of reporting themselves as homosexual than did older respondents.
 According to a 2021 review, some studies indicated that autistic women were about three to four times as likely to be bisexual when compared to non-autistic women.